spokestack/spokestack.io/content/docs/React Native/speech-pipeline.md

 While the pipeline is listening passively, it sends audio through its stages a frame at a time (a "frame" defaults to 20 ms of audio, but [it's configurable](/docs/Concepts/pipeline-configuration#runtime-tunable-parameters)).
 That audio is not leaving the device, though; it's waiting for a stage to recognize a trigger word or phrase and set the pipeline to active.
 The classes that do this in Spokestack typically have names that end in `Trigger`; see `WakewordTrigger` and `VoiceActivityTrigger` for examples.

 The pipeline can also be activated by calling its `activate` method.
 This is what you'd do to implement push-to-talk.
-Once activated, it can be deactivated by calling `deactivate`, or it will remain active until a pre-set timeout is triggered (see `wake-active-min` and `wake-active-max` in the [configuration documentation](/docs/Concepts/pipeline-configuration#runtime-tunable-parameters)).
+Once activated, it can be deactivated by calling `deactivate`, or it will remain active until a pre-set timeout is triggered (see `activeMin` and `activeMax` in the [wakeword configuration](https://github.com/spokestack/react-native-spokestack#wakewordconfig)).

 For a complete set of available methods that can be called for the speech pipeline, please refer to [the API documentation](https://github.com/spokestack/react-native-spokestack#api-documentation).